 Social Work Day Celebrated at UKZN

-The highlight of the event was when UKZN social work students took a pledge to be the best social workers that they could be and to contribute to the betterment of communities and the country.
+The highlight of the event was UKZN Social Work students and staff marching together across the Howard College campus vowing to be the best social workers that they could be and to contribute to the betterment of communities and the country.